 “I took a photography class.
 High school, remember?
 The days when I was snapping my camera like crazy.
 Most of our high school memories were taken by me.”

-Joanne points to another picture she’s looking at.
+Joanne pointed to another picture she was looking at.
 “Here.”

-“It’s still him trying to kiss her,” Gino says, his tone still edgy.
+“It’s still him trying to kiss her,” Gino said, his tone still edgy.

 “Not that but here.”